 Survey Question: How do you rate your current quota allocation process?

-Overall, 75 percent of the companies judge their quota program to be acceptable (neutral) to better than acceptable.
+Overall, 75% of the companies judge their quota program to be acceptable (neutral) to better than acceptable.
 Most companies have crafted successful sales quota programs.
 Meanwhile, a quarter of the companies need to improve their sales quota program.

 However, the survey’s outcomes are a bit more problematic.
-For example, more than 60 percent of the companies want at least 60 percent of their sales personnel to reach and exceed quota.
+For example, more than 60% of companies want at least 60% of their sales personnel to reach and exceed quota.
 However, the actual results suggest otherwise.

 Survey Question: What percent of sales personnel in the primary sales job met or exceeded quota in 2014?

-Less than 50 percent (48.5 percent) of sales personnel reach and exceed their quota.
+Less than 50% (48.5%) of sales personnel reach and exceed their quota.
 In practical terms, this reflects an almost equal balance between “winners” and “losers.”
-This number is less than the preferred 66 percent of salespeople reaching or exceeding goal most companies prefer as an outcome.
+This number is less than the preferred 66% of salespeople reaching or exceeding goal most companies prefer as an outcome.